Manu’s Menu

 Fenugreek Seeds

-Fenugreek seeds support fermentation and add a slight bitterness.
-They also help the batter spread more smoothly on the pan.
+Fenugreek seeds help with fermentation and add a slight bitterness, which balances the overall flavour.
+They also help the batter spread more evenly.

 Find the complete list with measurements in the recipe card below.